Image

 Vapes contain harmful metals, such as arsenic and lead.
 As e-cigarettes deliver flavorings, additives, and, typically, nicotine through an inhaled aerosol, they are harmful to both the user and those who are exposed secondhand.
 We follow the U.S. Surgeon General’s recommendation urging those who influence youth, young adults and people who are pregnant to discourage nicotine use in any form, including e-cigarettes.

-Why e-Cigarette and Vaping Use is Harmful
+Why Vaping and Nicotine Use is Harmful

 • Most e-cigarettes contain nicotine, which is extremely addictive and can lead to smoking in the future.